The Lion King: Plot

 Simba collapses in a desert but is rescued by two outcasts, a meerkat and a warthog named Timon and Pumbaa.
 Simba grows up with his two new friends in their oasis, living a carefree life under their motto "hakuna matata" ("no worries" in Swahili).
 Years later, an adult Simba rescues Timon and Pumbaa from a hungry lioness, who is revealed to be Nala.
-Simba and Nala fall in love, and she urges him to return home, telling him that the Pride Lands have become drought-stricken under Scar's reign.
+Simba and Nala fall in love with each other on their night out, and she urges him to return home, telling him that the Pride Lands have recently become drought-stricken under Scar's reign.
 Still feeling guilty over Mufasa's death, Simba refuses and leaves angrily.
-He encounters Rafiki, who tells Simba that Mufasa’s spirit lives on in him.
+He encounters Rafiki, who tells Simba that Mufasa's spirit lives on in him.
 Simba is visited by the spirit of Mufasa in the night sky, who tells him that he must take his place as king.
 After Rafiki advises him to learn from the past instead of running from it, Simba decides to return to the Pride Lands.

-Aided by his friends, Simba sneaks past the hyenas at Pride Rock and confronts Scar, who shames Simba over his supposed role in Mufasa’s death.
-Scar then reveals to Simba that he killed Mufasa.
+Aided by his friends, Simba sneaks past the hyenas at Pride Rock and confronts Scar, who shames Simba over his supposed role in Mufasa's death.
+Nearly backing Simba off a cliff, Scar whispers that he killed Mufasa.
 Enraged, Simba retaliates and forces Scar to confess the truth to the pride.
 A battle ensues between Simba and his allies and the hyenas.
-Scar attempts to escape but is cornered by Simba at a ledge near the top of Pride Rock.
-Scar begs for mercy and attempts to deceive Simba by blaming his actions on the hyenas.
-Simba spares Scar's life but orders him to leave the Pride Lands forever.
-Scar refuses and attacks Simba.
+Scar attempts to escape but is cornered by Simba at the top of Pride Rock.
+Scar begs for mercy and falsely blames his actions on the hyenas.
+Simba orders Scar to leave the Pride Lands forever; Scar seems to accept, but underhandedly attacks Simba.
 Following a brief battle, Simba throws Scar off the ledge.
-Scar survives the fall, but the hyenas, who overheard him betraying them, attack and maul him to death.
+Scar survives the fall, but the hyenas, who overheard his betrayal, maul him to death.

 With Scar and the hyenas gone, Simba takes his place as king, and Nala becomes his queen.
 With the Pride Lands restored, Rafiki presents Simba and Nala's newborn cub to the assembled animals, thus continuing the circle of life.